Code-Institute-Submissions/animal-quiz/README.md

 * Animal lovers who want to see how much they know about animals and be able to share this information with their friends.

 #### How are we presenting the content?
-* With a minimalistic style that makes navigating the quiz very straightforward.
+* With a minimalistic style that makes navigating the quiz very easy.

 ####  Who else has done this and what have they done well/could be done better?
 * [National Geographic](https://kids.nationalgeographic.com/games/quizzes/quiz-whiz-animals/):